rspace-os/api-tutorial/README.md

 If you don't specify a folder ID, the RSpace document will be created in the 'Api Inbox' folder.

+From RSpace 1.58, Evernote .enex files can be imported using a similar mechanism, e.g.:

+    curl -X POST "<RSPACE_URL>/api/v1/import/evernote" -H "accept: application/json" \
+    -H "apiKey: <APIKEY>" -H "content-type: multipart/form-data" \
+     -F "file=@<EVERNOT_FILE>.enex;type=application/xml"

+If successful, a new folder will be returned, containing the newly imported notes.
+An Evernote 'Note' will be converted into an RSpace plain text document.

 ## Sharing items with other groups and users

 From RSpace 1.56, it is possible to share documents and notebooks programmatically.
 You can read more details in [sharing.md](sharing.md).